Ramsay Health Care: Ramsay Sime Darby

+Europe

+Capio

+Capio is the Scandinavian division of Ramsay Health Care, having been acquired by Ramsay Santé in 2018.

 Ramsay Santé

 Ramsay Health Care first acquired hospitals in France in 2010 and together with its partner Crédit Agricole Assurances, grew to a total of 40 hospitals across France, before acquiring a controlling interest in the market leader – Générale de Santé and its 75 facilities in 2014.

 Ramsay Générale de Santé is the largest private hospital group in France with 121 facilities (110 hospitals) making it the market leader in that country.

 Ramsay UK

 Ramsay Health Care UK - a network of 22 private UK hospitals, 9 treatment centres and 3 neurological units, offering a range of treatments from hip replacements to knee replacement surgery and cosmetic surgery to weight loss surgery.
 It provides a number of Independent sector treatment centres for the English NHS.
 In 2007, Capio was acquired by Ramsay Health Care.